 These are the doctors who specialise in administering the anaesthetic agents.
 The nature of their job often involves looking after unconscious patients and patients on various life supports and, because of this, the Anaesthetist is often a very important member of the intensive care team.
 The other area of great importance is in the area of pain management.
 The Anaesthetists utilize their detailed knowledge to administer various drugs which can affect the nerves and to control pain.

-The Surgeons who specialise in operating diseases of the heart, lungs and the thoracic cage are known as Cardiothoracic Surgeons.
-This specialty involves dealing with a very wide range of problems affecting the lungs and the heart and the tissues inside the thoracic cage.
-This is especially so when the illness requires surgical intervention.
-The more prominent illnesses that require the help of the Cardiothoracic Surgeon are Coronary Artery bypass, repair of Vulvular Heart disease, resection of lung especially in Lung cancer etc. Sometimes surgical intervention is also needed in order to find out the diagnosis of the disease process that affects the organs in the chest.
+The Surgeon who specialises in operating diseases of the heart, lungs and the thoracic cage is known as Cardiothoracic Surgeon.
+Our Cardiothoracic Surgeon manages wide range of problems affecting the lungs and the heart and the tissues inside the thoracic cage and the illnesses that require surgical intervention.
+The more prominent illnesses that require the help of the Cardiothoracic Surgeon are Coronary Artery Bypass, Repair of Valvular Heart disease, VATS - Video Assisted Thoracoscopic Surgery for lung disease especially lung cancer and resection of lung.
+Sometimes surgical intervention is also needed in order to find out the diagnosis of the disease process that affects the organs in the chest.

 Oncology is a medical speciality focusing on the treatment of cancer of organs (solid tumours).
 A physician that works in the field of oncology is called an Oncologist.
 Proper diagnosis and staging, including clinical examination, blood, urine or other body fluids investigations and histopathology examination, are carried out to come out with suitable therapy for each individual patient.
 The treatment options available are surgery, chemotherapy, radiotherapy, hormonal therapy, targeted therapy, immunotherapy, and palliative care such as cancer pain management, release of pressure in closed compartments e.g cranium, spinal column,thorax etc.:-